hareeshveettil/-Health-Insurance-Prediction/README.md

 # Health-Insurance-Prediction

-Here i'm providing an solution that can be used to predict insurance premium based on a person's personal history like bmi, no of children, smoker or not.
+Predict insurance premium based on a person's personal history like bmi, no of children, smoker or not.

 ## 📜 DataSet